18jad/prisma-studio-tabs-closer/README.md

 A Tampermonkey UserScript that enhances Prisma Studio with a "Close All Tabs" button.
 It's context-aware, styled natively, and features a custom, animated confirmation modal for a seamless user experience.

+(A COMPLETELY UNNECESSARY FEATURE, PERFECT FOR THOSE WHO PREFER TO BE EXTRA LAZY)

 ![0724 (1)](https://github.com/user-attachments/assets/f02af5ce-9d27-4fda-a45b-26372cbff862)